wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 You can find a full list of the default Scripts and JavaScript Libraries included and registered by WordPress in the [wp_enqueue_scripts](https://developer.wordpress.org/reference/functions/wp_enqueue_script/#default-scripts-and-js-libraries-included-and-registered-by-wordpress) function reference.

-Make your theme compatible with the version of your favorite library included with WordPress.
+Make sire your theme compatible with the version of your favorite library included with WordPress.

 ## Writing JavaScript

-JavaScript is growing in popularity on the web developers, and over the years the language has improved to be able to a variety of tasks.
+JavaScript is growing in popularity on the web, and over the years the language has improved to be able to a variety of tasks.
 This means that for more common tasks, you may not need to use a JavaScript library at all, and can just write plain JavaScript.

 Here are some things to consider when writing your JavaScript: